Anshul123B/Typing-Speed-Test/Typing Speed Test/Readme.md

 3. Once you have completed typing the given text, the application will display your typing speed and accuracy.

-## Demo

-[Insert link to live demo or GIF/video showcasing the application in action.]

 ## Contributing